 Thus, rates to tend to be more expensive than private plans.
 You can find information about companies in this article.
 Of course, if an employer is paying 100% of the premium, your only out-of-pocket cost would be the combination of deductibles, coinsurance, copays and exclusions.
 Unless the deductible is quite large ($10,000 per family), this situation is ideal.
 However, most employers no longer pay all or most of healthcare benefits.

-Laws are constantly changing and we will keep you updated as Exchanges and reform legislation always seem to be evolving.
+Laws are constantly changing and we will keep you updated as Exchanges and reform legislation continue to evolve.
+Any significant laws that impact Seniors will also be discussed.